Yousra-Zahra-LATER/React-Axios-JsonServer-CRUD/README.md

 `Node.js` and `npm`.\
 A code editor such as`Visual Studio Code` .\

-Additionally, you will need to install json-server globally on your system.
-You can do this by running the following command in your terminal: .\
+Additionally, you will need to install node package manager and json-server globally on your system.
+You can do this by running the following commands in your terminal: .\
-`npm install -g json-server`
+`npm install`.\  `npm install -g json-server`

 ## Running the Application
 1- Clone this repository to your local machine: